ailearncloud/ailearnweb/_sources/intro.md

 AI-Learn Workflow
 ```

 The centerpiece of AI-Learn is AI-Author, a design workbench for creating skills-based curriculums.
 An educator uses AI-Author to automatically generate a learning module or an entire curriculum from AI-Learn’s LLM using simple prompts.
-The curriculum is configured as a set of smart learning atoms, called Aligned Learning Activities (ALAs).
-An ALA is a semantic triple consisting of a learning objective, assessments, and learning activities.
 The educator then uses AI-Author to edit, deploy, discover, evaluate, improve, and share ALAs using the AI-Learn digital platform.

 # <font color="maroon">Mission</font>